 How important is the use of body worn cameras?

-OP: We are currently working on developing a public safety report, looking into body worn cameras, drones, cyber security, VCA, critical communications, and city surveillance.
+OP: We are currently working on developing a public safety report, looking into body worn cameras, drones, cyber security, VCA, and city surveillance.
 Within our current mobile video surveillance research, body worn cameras are specific to the law enforcement market.
 This market has had a lot of media attention in recent years, with large scale deployments such as the London Metropolitan recently ordering over 22,000 body cameras grabbing the headlines.

 The actual camera technology across the various vendors is fairly similar, with the cameras generally able to capture about 2 or 3 hours’ worth of footage, 720 or 1080 resolution, and incident based recording.
 But the interesting areas of development is about how this footage is handled when the officer returns to the station after their shift, and whether the video, or evidence, is initially download to a local server, or an upload to a 3rd party cloud service.
 How the video is handled and used as evidence is crucial, and what we will start to increasing see is digital evidence management systems.

 Devices such as body worn cameras and sensors have been widely adopted, enhancing emergency capabilities and agencies’ accountability.